CharleyGui/docs.fr-fr/docs/visual-basic/language-reference/error-messages/error-in-loading-dll.md

 ---
-title: Erreur de chargement de la DLL (Visual Basic) ms.date: 07/20/2015
+title: Erreur de chargement de la DLL ms.date: 07/20/2015
 f1_keywords:
 - vbrID48
 ms.assetid: 4226cd1f-028c-477d-88a5-cb57f7e0cdc8
-ms.openlocfilehash: 5a26443a49b0b853f2f2188fb58d7ed907d671b4
+ms.openlocfilehash: 36452cc6ff03042939cd4066aef76129b5bb8f0a
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64659617"
+ms.locfileid: "74329557"
 ---
 # <a name="error-in-loading-dll-visual-basic"></a>Erreur de chargement de la DLL (Visual Basic)
-Une bibliothèque de liens dynamiques (DLL) est une bibliothèque spécifiée dans le `Lib` clause d’une `Declare` instruction.
-Les causes possibles de cette erreur :
+A dynamic-link library (DLL) is a library specified in the `Lib` clause of a `Declare` statement.
+Possible causes for this error include:

-- Le fichier n’est pas exécutable DLL.
+- The file is not DLL executable.

-- Le fichier n’est pas une DLL de Windows de Microsoft.
+- The file is not a Microsoft Windows DLL.

-- La DLL fait référence à une autre DLL qui n’est pas présente.
+- The DLL references another DLL that is not present.

-- La DLL ou la DLL référencée n’est pas un répertoire spécifié dans le chemin d’accès.
+- The DLL or referenced DLL is not in a directory specified in the path.

 ## <a name="to-correct-this-error"></a>Pour corriger cette erreur

-- Si le fichier est un fichier texte source et par conséquent pas un exécutable DLL, il doit être compilé et lié à un formulaire exécutable DLL.
+- If the file is a source-text file and therefore not DLL executable, it must be compiled and linked to a DLL-executable form.

-- Si le fichier n’est pas une DLL de Windows de Microsoft, obtenir l’équivalent Microsoft Windows.
+- If the file is not a Microsoft Windows DLL, obtain the Microsoft Windows equivalent.

-- Si la DLL fait référence à une autre DLL qui n’est pas présente, obtenir la DLL référencée et le rendre disponible.
+- If the DLL references another DLL that is not present, obtain the referenced DLL and make it available.

-- Si la DLL ou la DLL référencée n’est pas un répertoire spécifié par le chemin d’accès, déplacez la DLL vers un répertoire référencé.
+- If the DLL or referenced DLL is not in a directory specified by the path, move the DLL to a referenced directory.

 ## <a name="see-also"></a>Voir aussi